bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+  Relational databases are a type of database that stores data that is related to each other.
+SQL is a language used to update and retrieve data from a database such as a relational database.

 - [ ] Why do tables need a `primary key`?
+  Tables us a primary key to to uniquely identify a row or record in a table.

 - [ ] What is the name given to a table column that references the primary key on another table.
+  A foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+  To have a many_to_many relationship between tables, we need to have a bridge table.

 ## Minimum Viable Product